seed-rs/seed-homepage/markdown/routing.md

 the action associated with routing, while ChangePage updates our route history, then recursively calls RoutePage.
 If you were to attempt this in the same message, each navigation event would add a redundant route history entry, interfering with navigation.
-We call RoutePage from ChangePage, and in the route map, and call ChangePage from an event, like this:
+We call RoutePage from ChangePage, and in the route map.
+We call ChangePage from an event, like this:

 ```rust
 h2![ simple_ev("click", Msg::ChangePage(1)), "Guide" ]